SAP-samples/kyma-runtime-extension-samples/c4c-customization/README.md

 Part of this project are two lambda functions.
 Both functions are bound to Redis and C4C instances and exposed via HTTP.
 For authentication, the JWKS URL and Issuer of the SAP Cloud Identity tenant is required.

 The UI extension is an Angular application with OIDC client.
 An OIDC client is required to authenticate the user in the frontend.
-The extension UI is hooked into an activity task using C4C Mashups.
+The extension UI is hooked into an activity task using SAP Cloud for Customer Mashups.

 ## Project structure